 - Take a large pan and heat the extra virgin olive oil, 2-3 tablespoons.

 - When the oil is hot add the octopus and keep the heat high, until it gets a nice color and the top of the tentacles get curly.
-2-3 minutes should be enough.
 The octopus will release its water, it’s normal.
+Cook at medium heat for 25 minutes.

 - Then add the white wine and keep the heat high until reduced.

-- Now add the tomato sauce (I used a sauce made only with cherry tomatoes) and some chili, and let it simmer at lower heat from now for about 40-45 minutes.
+- Now add the tomato sauce (I used a sauce made only with cherry tomatoes), the bay leaf and some chili, and let it simmer at lower heat from now for about 40 minutes.
 Add also the capers and some black olives or taggiasche/cailletier type.
-Add some salt but very little, the octopus liquids are already salty, so it’s better to control in the end and eventually add some.
+Add some salt if needed (to my taste usually it’s not needed, the octopus liquids are already salty).

-- After that time control if the octopus is properly cooked, otherwise wait other 5-10 minutes.
-Just few minutes before it’s ready add a minced clove of garlic and the fresh parsley, finely chopped.
+- After that time control if the octopus is properly cooked, then switch off and let it rest 10-15 minutes.
+Just before serving the fresh parsley, finely chopped.
 Control if it’s salted enough.

 - Serve it and enjoy 🙂 don’t forget the bread, you need it to clean all that delicious sauce 🙂